AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

     ![](/help/assets/aem65-lab-code-update.png)

-    It is essential to use correct capitalization for 'OutlinedInput' variant else compilation would fail.
+    It is essential to use correct capitalization for the 'OutlinedInput' variant else the compilation would fail.
 The local development environment compilation begins automatically in Command Prompt.
 Wait until you see the following message

     `webpack 5.75.0 compiled with 3 warnings in 6659 ms`
     `inside proxy req`
     `setting new origin header`

-1. Refresh the browser, if it does not refresh automatically, to see text input component use a different variant.
+1. Refresh the browser, if it does not refresh automatically, to see the text input component use a different variant.

     ![](/help/assets/screenshot2028127729.png){width="50%" align="left"}

     This change happens for end users without any change to form definition at AEM Forms Server and is specific for the headless channel under consideration.
-For example, web channel in this lab.
+For example, a web channel in this lab.

     ![](/help/assets/aem65-lab-mui-style-update.png)

-1. Close Visual Studio Code and Command Prompt Windows.
+1. Close Visual Studio Code and Command Prompt windows.

 ## Frequently Asked Questions (FAQs)